CENOS-Platform/cenos-docs-antennas/docs/geometry-meshing.md

 ![Send mesh to CENOS](assets/meshing/20.png)

 :::info SOLUTION
-**Simplify the problematic surfaces** (remove the thread in the example)
+**Simplify the problematic surfaces** (remove the thread in the example).
 :::

 ### Volume mesh: worst distortion

-Error message **Warning : Volume mesh: worst distortion** is actually not an error, but a warnng, which indicates that there are some elements which are quite distorted and might impact the simulation results.
+Error message **Warning: Volume mesh: worst distortion** is actually not an error, but a warning, which indicates that there are some elements which are quite distorted and might impact the simulation results.

 <p align="center">